0bubbles0/0bubbles0/README.md

 ### Hi there 👋

-#### My name is Barbara, I'm based in London and becoming a web developer
+#### My name is Barbara, I'm based in London and becoming a Software Developer

 😄 *Pronouns*: she/her